Paul Ince: Reading

 On 19 February 2022, Ince and Michael Gilkes were announced as interim managers of Championship side Reading.
 On his debut three days later, the team won 2–1 at home to Birmingham City.
 Despite losing 3–0 to Hull City on 23 April, Ince guided Reading to safety with two games left to play, ensuring Championship football for the club in the 2022–23 season.
-In May 2022, Ince was given the manager’s job on a permanent basis along with assistant Alex Rae who was also given a permanent role.
+In May 2022, Ince was given the manager's job on a permanent basis along with assistant Alex Rae who was also given a permanent role.

+On 11 April 2023, Ince was sacked by Reading.
+At the time Reading were in 22nd in the Championship and had not won in their previous eight games.

 Personal life

-Ince's son, Tom, has played for the England national under-17 football team and for Ince's former club Liverpool.
+Ince married Claire in 1990.
+They have two sons and a daughter.
+His eldest son, Tom, has played for the England national under-17 football team and for Ince's former club Liverpool.
 On 1 November 2010, Ince put through a two-month loan deal to bring Tom to Notts County and on 3 August 2011 Tom signed a two-year contract with Blackpool.
 The two were reunited in February 2022 when Ince became interim manager of Reading.

 Ince is the uncle of singer Rochelle Humes and cousin to footballer Rohan Ince and Trinidadian goalkeeper Clayton Ince.

+In June 2025, Ince was charged with drink driving after his Range Rover crashed into the central reservation in Neston, Wirral.
+In July 2025, Ince received a 12 month driving ban, was fined £5,000 and ordered to pay a £2,000 statutory surcharge and £85 costs.